leomil72/pycrypto/readme.md

 is a stream algorithm, there is no need to select an mode of operation as in the case of other algorithms, that are block ciphers.

+### Speck
+The Speck is a family of lightweight block ciphers publicly released by the National Security Agency (NSA) in June 2013.
+Speck has been optimized for performance in software implementations, while its sister algorithm, Simon, has been optimized for hardware implementations.
+Technically speaking, the Speck64/128 is a block cipher, meaning that it works with fixed-width blocks of data to be encrypted/decrypted.
+The "64/128" in its name stands for the main characteristics of the algorithm: the block is 64-bits wide, while the key is 128-bits wide.
+The algorithms is based on the so-called ARX scheme.
+ARX stands for Add-Rotate-Xor, indicating the 3 main operations involed, the modular addition, the fixed rotation amounts, and the XOR.
+Due to the limitations of the language and to keep the implementation as simple as possible, the 64/128 version of the cipher is implemented.
+The algorithm is set to work in OFB, Output FeedBack, a mode of operation that turns a block cipher into a stream cipher.

 ## Mode of operations
 Wikipedia says: "A block cipher by itself is only suitable for the secure cryptographic transformation (encryption or decryption) of one fixed-length group of bits called